sverweij/state-machine-cat/README.md

 bin/smcat docs/sample.smcat
 ```

-> It could be you'll see warning message on stderr.
-If you don't
-> want to see the warning you can use the native GraphViz.
->
 > <details>
->   <summary>background</summary>
+>   <summary>note for use on Node.js 12</summary>
+>   On Node.js 12 you might see a warning message on stderr:
->   The error message will  up as <code>Invalid asm.js: Function
->   definition doesn't match use</code>.
+>   <code>Invalid asm.js: Function definition doesn't match use</code>.
->   It's a [known issue](https://github.com/mdaines/viz.js/issues/96) in viz.js
+>   It's a [known issue](https://github.com/mdaines/viz.js/issues/96) in viz.js,
->   (= the graph render library we use (GraphViz) compiled to javascript).
+>   the graph render library state-machine-cat uses.
->   It's harmless and the rendered svg will come out just fine,
+>   The message is harmless and the rendered svg will come out just
->   but know we're looking into aleternatives.
+>   fine, but know we're looking into alternatives.
 > </details>

 Or, if you'd rather have the native GraphViz dot do that for you: